boucher30/Senior-Project19/README.md

 React Proj (Front End)
 -
 1) cd into *connect-react*
-    - (First time use only)
-    - run *npm install* for first time to install necessary packages
 2) run *npm start*

 Node API (Back End)
--
+- use nodemon to run
 1) cd into *connect-api*
-    - (First time use only)
-    - run *npm install* for first time to install necessary packages
+    - (if nodemon not used before) install -g nodemon
-2) run *npm start*
+2) run : nodemon server.js

+DATABASE
+  - SQL FOLDER
+    1) run files 1,2,3 in order
+    2) use file 4 to verify (run 1 command at a time)